theposch/mainstream/docs/AI_AGENT_GUIDE.md

 # AI Agent Quick Start

-Quick onboarding guide for AI assistants working on the Cosmos codebase.
+Quick onboarding guide for AI assistants working on the Mainstream codebase.

 ## 30-Second Summary

 **What:** Design collaboration platform (Pinterest-style)
 **Status:** ✅ Fully functional with Supabase backend
 **Tech:** Next.js 15, TypeScript, Tailwind, shadcn/ui, Supabase
-**Last Updated:** November 2025
+**Last Updated:** December 2025

 ## Critical Context

 ### Recent Major Changes
+- ✅ **Rebranded** - Cosmos → Mainstream
+- ✅ **Performance optimized** - N+1 queries fixed, React.memo added
+- ✅ **Like system rebuilt** - Server-side like status pre-fetching
 - ✅ **Teams feature removed** - Streams serve this purpose now
 - ✅ **Discover page removed** - Focus on Home feed and Streams
 - ✅ **Data migration complete** - All components use Supabase (no mock data)
-- ✅ **Comment likes implemented** - Real-time like functionality on comments
-- ✅ **Following feed implemented** - See assets from users you follow
-- ✅ **Settings API implemented** - User profile updates
+- ✅ **Delete functionality** - Assets and streams can be deleted by owner

 ### What NOT to Look For
 - ❌ No `lib/mock-data/` (deleted after migration)